serenapaneri/experimental_robotics_laboratory-assignment1/README.md

 Moreover in this node the hypotheses of the game are generated randomly, some of them are complete and consistent, some are uncomplete and some are complete but inconsistent.
 These hypotheses are then stored in a parameter server.
 - [**hints**](https://github.com/serenapaneri/exprob_ass1/tree/main/scripts/hints.py): In this ROS node the publisher of the hints and the command service are implemented, in order to send the hints in an orderly way.
 After retrieving the hypotheses of the game from the ros parameter server, the hypotheses of the game are selected in a pseudo-random way.
 Indeed the list of hypotheses is shuffled and each time that the command client asks for a new set of hints, a new hypothesis is taken from that list.
 From the current hypothesis, all the hints contained are extracted and sent, via ROS message, thanks to the hint publisher.
 The ROS message, besides the individuals and the ID of the current hypothesis, also contains the number of hints extracted from that specific hypothesis in order to advertise the state_machine about the number of hints that needs to be collected.
 - [**oracle**](https://github.com/serenapaneri/exprob_ass1/tree/main/scripts/oracle.py): This ROS node contains the armor client and the winning_hypothesis service.
 After retrieving the hypotheses from the ROS parameter, an hypothesis is randomly picked from the feasible ones (meaning complete and consistent hypotheses) and that will be the winning hypothesis of the game.
-In particular the winning_hypothesis service is implemented that is used to check if the ID of the winning hypothesis is the same or not of the current hypothesis of the game.
+In particular, the winning_hypothesis service is implemented, and it is used to check if the ID of the winning hypothesis is the same or not of the current hypothesis of the game.
 Then the winning hypothesis is loaded in the ontology, thanks to the armor service.
 - [**state_machine**](https://github.com/serenapaneri/exprob_ass1/tree/main/scripts/state_machine.py): In this node a state machine built with the smach package is implemented.
 There are three different states in which the robot could be: